matheuristic/dotfiles/software.md

     if only FTP is needed, there is [ncftp](https://www.ncftp.com/)ᴸᴹᵂ
   - [Maestral](https://maestral.app/)ᴸᴹ
     ([Github](https://github.com/samschott/maestral)):
-    Dropbox clientfor Linux and macOS, lighter but has less features than the [official](https://www.dropbox.com/desktop) client
+    Dropbox client for Linux and macOS, lighter but has less features than the [official](https://www.dropbox.com/desktop) client
   - [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole)ᴿ:
     Command-line tool and library for sending files from one computer